 I’ll start off with my first tip: use fresh herbs.

-In addition to our herbs and spices, you’ll need some ground beef (you can also use ground chicken, turkey, lamb, pork or even a combination of meats), whole milk, whole wheat breadcrumbs, freshly shredded cheese (Parmesan or Pecorino) and an egg.
+In addition to our herbs and spices, you’ll need some ground beef (you can also use ground chicken, turkey, lamb, pork or even a combination of meats), whole milk, whole wheat breadcrumbs, freshly shredded cheese (you’ll want to opt for a hard, salty cheese like Parmesan or Pecorino) and an egg.

-The second tip is to make a panade.
+My second tip to you is to make a panade.
 In the most simple terms, a panade is a blend of starch (breadcrumbs in our case) with a liquid (we’ll be using milk).

 To your milk and breadcrumbs, add in your fresh herbs (onion, garlic, basil, chives, thyme, oregano).